bregman-arie/devops-exercises/topics/shell/directories_check.md

 ### Objectives

-1. write a script to Check if directory exists.
+1. write a script to Check if a directory exists.